singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 Such measure could in principle allow to detect the emergence of ‘higher scale agents’ in the self-organizing network (see Memory / learning: emergence of identities) and goes far beyond Offer Networks as could be an overall measure of measuring intelligence -- which would be fascinating to experiment with on Offer Networks in simplified manner (and SingularityNET for that matter).

 Measuring information integration of a dynamic network of heterogeneous agents adds another layer of complexity to the simulation, as the calculation of information integration may take considerable computational resources (potentially more than simulation itself…).
-While this is an interesting avenue to explore in the context of AGI research it is not currently considered in [computational framework](../../../2-ConceptualFramework/index.html).
+While this is an interesting avenue to explore in the context of AGI research it is not currently considered in [Computational framework].

 ## Goals and phases of the project